olumobigjoe/E_Commerce-Database-Design-and-Implementation/README.md

 ##  Project Objective
 <p align = 'justify'>
-The objective is to design a normalized relational database to support operations such as customer management, order processing, inventory tracking, and supplier management.
+The objective is to design a normalized relational database to support operations such as customer management, order processing, inventory tracking, supplier management and customer's reviews.
 </p>

 ---